uploadcare/migro/README.rst

 file management services such as Filestack, Cloudinary, etc.
 You can also migrate from additional services by providing URLs for file import.

-To prevent duplicates, Migro utilizes a local SQLite database to store migration statuses, thereby avoiding the re-upload of files in case of an interruption or failure.
+Migro utilizes a local SQLite database to store migration statuses to prevent duplicates, thereby avoiding re-uploading files in case of an interruption or failure.

 How migration works